Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-37-grounded.md

 The silence *changed* in a way that was hard to define.
 Or maybe it was just wishful thinking.

 "Maybe we’ll only speak this once.
 Maybe we’ll figure something out," she continued.
 "Maybe we’ll both go away hating each other.
-But… I don’t know.
+But...
+I don’t know.
 Let’s just talk.
 Please."

 There was a thump, a click, and the door was opened by... herself.